Nearly everyone in the world breathes bad air. This is what you can do to lower your risk

 To help people understand air quality levels more easily, many countries have adopted an air quality index or AQI — a numerical scale where larger numbers mean worse air.
 They are also often assigned different colors to show whether the air is clean or not.

 But different countries have different air quality standards.
-For instance, India’s daily PM 2.5 limit is more than 1.5-times higher than Thailand’s limit and 4-times higher than WHO standards.
+For instance, India’s daily PM 2.5 limit is more than 1.5 times higher than that of Thailand and 4 times higher than WHO standards.

-This means that countries calculate AQIs differently and the numbers aren’t comparable with each other.
+This means that countries calculate AQIs differently and the numbers aren’t comparable.
 This is also why sometimes AQI scores by private companies using stricter standards may be different from those calculated by national regulators.

 What are the best ways to protect yourself from air pollution?